chungminhtu/AI_FaceSwap_Cloudflare_Backend/_deploy-cli-cloudflare-gcp/CLOUDFLARE_TOKEN_AUTO_UPDATE_GUIDE.md

 3. **Account Scoping**: Permissions are scoped to the specific account ID.
 Ensure you're using the correct account.

-4. **Fallback Tokens**: Fallback tokens should be from trusted sources and have appropriate permissions.
+4. **Fallback Tokens**: The deployment script automatically uses tokens from other environments in `deployments-secrets.json` as fallback.
+Ensure all tokens in your config are from trusted sources.
+Permission groups are global, so any working token can fetch them, but token updates require a token with "User API Tokens:Edit" permission for the target account.

 ## Testing